Dv04/aixavier/docs/IMPLEMENTATION_STATUS.md

 | Audio / ASR | `models/audio/...` | 19 | Placeholder for future speech-recognition weights used in calling-out-signal-aspect detection. |
 | Telemetry fusion helpers | `models/telemetry/...` (placeholder configs/scripts) | 7,18,21 | Holds ML models or rule scripts that combine vision with door/RS telemetry; currently empty but documented for future work. |

-Nothing needs to be deleted: keep existing `models/yolo`, `models/pose`, etc., and gradually migrate ONNX exports into the modality folders above.
+Nothing needs to be deleted: keep the modality folders (`models/object`, `models/pose`, `models/action`, `models/face`, `models/reid`, etc.) and gradually migrate ONNX exports into them.
 Only place fully vetted TensorRT engines (and their checksums/INFO.md) into `models/usecases/<slug>/`.
 This keeps the repo lightweight while still exposing a predictable locker for deployment artifacts.

 ## Tracking & Pose Association